Deep Dive

 2. Technology & Architecture

-The ICNT token is the economic and functional core of the network.
-Its utility is multifaceted: it is required as payment for cloud services, used as staking collateral by node operators to ensure reliability, and grants governance rights.
-The project employs a unique hybrid model where enterprise clients pay in fiat currency; a portion of this revenue is then used to buy ICNT tokens on the open market, which are distributed to resource providers.
-This mechanism creates a recurring, utility-driven demand for the token tied directly to network usage.
+The ICNT token is the native utility and economic engine of the network.
+Its primary uses are: payment for cloud services, staking as collateral by node operators to secure the network and earn rewards, and governance voting rights.
+A key innovation is its hybrid economic model: enterprise clients pay in fiat currency, and a portion of this revenue is used to buy ICNT tokens on the open market, which are then distributed to hardware providers.
+This creates a recurring demand loop tied directly to real-world usage (Blynex Academy).

 Conclusion